The paradox of measuring happiness: Why you cannot take Yiannopoulos seriously if you have half a brain or more (Part 1)

 In the communistic Soviet Union era, a Frenchman and a Russian talked about the meaning of true happiness.

 “True happiness,” mused the Frenchman, “is enjoying good cuisine with your loved one, followed by great love-making.”

 “No,” replied the Russian.
 “True happiness is when the KGB knocks on your door at 2 am in the morning, waking you up, shouting: ‘Ivan Ivanovich, open the door!’
 And then being able to shout back: ‘Ivan Ivanovich lives next door!’ ” (Old joke)

-Not everyone define “happiness” in the same way.
-That, in itself, is enough reason to be sceptical of this kind of claims by sexists:
+Not everyone defines “happiness” in the same way.
+That, in itself, is enough reason to be skeptical of this kind of claims by sexists:

 “Every study shows the same thing: as women become freer, richer, better educated and have more choices, they get progressively more miserable,” – Milo Yiannopoulos